justinethier/cyclone-bootstrap/README.md

 [![Github CI - MacOS](https://github.com/justinethier/cyclone-bootstrap/workflows/CI%20MacOS/badge.svg)](https://github.com/justinethier/cyclone-bootstrap)

-Cyclone is a brand-new, R<sup>7</sup>RS Scheme-to-C compiler that uses a variant of [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) to implement full tail recursion, continuations, and generational garbage collection.
+Cyclone Scheme is a brand-new, R<sup>7</sup>RS Scheme-to-C compiler that uses a variant of [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) to implement full tail recursion, continuations, and generational garbage collection.

 Cyclone cannot be built directly on a system that does not have Cyclone binaries installed because the compiler is [self-hosting](https://en.wikipedia.org/wiki/Self-hosting).
-Instead, this repository uses pre-generated C code to build and install Cyclone Scheme on a fresh system.
+Instead, this repository uses C files compiled directly from Cyclone's Scheme source files to build and install Cyclone Scheme on a fresh system.

 Supported Platforms
 -------------------